foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/installation.md

 ### Disk Space

-**Legends of the Frost** currently requires **~34GB** of free disk space for the list installation and another **~26GB** for the downloaded archives.
+**Legends of the Frost** currently requires **~36GB** of free disk space for the list installation and another **~24GB** for the downloaded archives.
 It is recommended to install LOTF on an **SSD**.

 The initial installation process will be faster if the downloaded archives are also on an SSD.
 They can be moved to a different drive afterwards as they are not necessary for gameplay, only for updating the list.
-If you delete them, you will have to redownload them if you want to update LOTF so it's recommended to keep them.
+If you delete them, you will have to redownload them if you want to update LOTF so it is recommended that you keep them.

 ### MO2 Prerequisites